The Dos and Don'ts of Drain Cleaning

 - Overuse commercial cleaners

-- Pour the grease into the drain
+- Put grease down the drain

 The dos: